Internship in Clinical Psychology

 Clinical Experiences and Other Training Opportunities

-- Work as a member of an interdisciplinary treatment team.
+• Work as a member of a multidisciplinary team

-Interns in the Adult Track spend 2 days per week at CAPS throughout the internship year.
+Interns on the Adult Track will spend 2 days per week on a psychiatric inpatient hospital rotation throughout the year.

 The New Orleans Forensic Aftercare Clinic